 Cases where the fresh period of limitation shall be computed:

-Acknowledgement of Debt in writing: Section 18 of the Limitation Act provides that the period of limitation is extended in the event of an acknowledgement of liability made by the debtor before the expiration of the period of limitation to initiate the recovery process.
-An acknowledgement of debt by the principal borrower also abandons the earlier demand made against the guarantor.
-Thus, the limitation period for the related guarantee contract also extended from the date of the acknowledgement.
+Acknowledgment of Debt in writing: According to Section 2 (j) of the Limitation Act, 1963, the life of a loan document (DPN) is three years.
+In case the bank is unable to obtain a revival letter for DPN before the expiry of 3 years, Section 18 of the Limitation Act provides that the period of limitation is extended in the event of an acknowledgment of liability made by the debtor before the expiration of the period of limitation to initiate the recovery process.
+An acknowledgment of the debt by the principal borrower also abandons the earlier demand made against the guarantor.
+Thus, the limitation period for the related guarantee contract also extended from the date of the acknowledgment.

-Acknowledgment or payment by another person: Section 19 of the limitation act provides that where payment on account of a debt or of interest on a legacy is made before the expiration of the prescribed period by the person liable to pay the debt or legacy or by his agent duly authorised in this behalf, a fresh period of limitation shall be computed from the time when the payment was made.
-Provided that, (save in the case of payment of interest made before the 1st day of January 1928), an acknowledgement of the payment appears in the handwriting of, or in a writing signed by, the person making the payment.
+Acknowledgment or payment by another person: Section 19 of the limitation act provides that where payment on account of a debtor of interest on a legacy is made before the expiration of the prescribed period by the person liable to pay the debt or legacy or by his agent duly authorized in this behalf, a fresh period of limitation shall be computed from the time when the payment was made.
+Provided that, (save in the case of payment of interest made before the 1st day of January 1928), an acknowledgment of the payment appears in the handwriting of, or in a writing signed by, the person making the payment.

 To know more click below